We Buy Houses in Seminole County

 Insurance Premium Escalation

-Even though Seminole is inland, homeowners have seen insurance premiums rise 25-40% since 2022.
+Even when Seminole is inland, homeowners have seen insurance premiums rise 25-40% since 2022.
 Properties near water bodies or with roofs older than 15 years face the steepest increases.

 Commuter Dependency